Banananaman91/UnityMPM/README.md

 Once complete, on the Profile Analyzer window click Pull Data.
 This will import all of the data from the profiler.
 If desired, click Save Data.
 You can also import two sets of data for comparison.
 In this case, it is beneficial to compare the data of two studies to view the performance impacts of each method.

+## Acknowledgements
+This project uses [Nialltl](https://github.com/nialltl/incremental_mpm) original implementation, with a replaced render simulation, adapted code to expose more variables, as well as exposing DX control and using a stiky grid-based collision.